miroslav-kramar/salloc/README.md

 When we want to free this issued memory, we can simply compute the starting index of this memory by subtracting the heap pointer from the issued block pointer.
 But to be able to free the memory, we must also know how large the issued block is.
 And the information about length is stored as metadata right before the block itself.

 When we allocate the block, we actually allocate a bit more, exactly `metadata_byte_size` more, creating a "metablock".
-Of course, we do not want to return pointer to the metablock, so the user is not bothered by this.
+Of course, we do not want to return pointer to the metablock, in order to not bother the user.
 Instead, we offset the pointer by `metadata_byte_size`, so it points to the block (data) part.

 ### metadata_byte_size?